Northern Islands Galápagos cruise

 - Vaccinations: At the following link you can find out more about vaccinations for a Galápagos trip.

-What is the Galápagos National Park Entrance Fee?
+What is the entrance fee for Galápagos National Park?

 The Galápagos National Park Entrance fee is levied on all visitors to the islands.
-For foreign visitors, the entry fee is currently 100 USD per person (50 USD for children under 12 years old), but will be increased to 200 USD per person (100 USD for children) from 1 August 2024 onwards.
+For foreign visitors, the entry fee is 200 USD per person (100 USD for children under 12 years old).
 If you are a citizen of a country in South America you might pay less, check here for more information.

 Important: This fee must be paid, in cash, at the airport of arrival.
 If you do not pay, you will not be allowed to leave the terminal - so please make sure you have the means to pay the Galápagos entrance fee!
 Therefore, the payment of this entrance fee is indispensable to take part in a Galapagos cruise.